Armed French officers spark row with Italy

 It added that the French border was becoming "increasingly militarised" and called for a change in France's strict policy in rejecting migrants.

-However, the French government responded by saying they had asked for permission to enter the centre and were allowed in.
-They said a team of French customs officers on board a train travelling into Italy suspected a Nigerian train passenger with Italian residency of carrying drugs.
+However, the French government responded by saying the officials had asked for permission to enter the centre at the station in the Italian ski resort and were allowed in.

+It said that a team of French customs officers on board a train travelling into Italy suspected a Nigerian train passenger with Italian residency was carrying drugs.

-French customs officials were allowed to use the station at Bardonecchia under a bi-national agreement, it said.
+French customs officials waited for the passenger to alight from the train and were allowed to use the station at Bardonecchia to obtain a urine sample under a bi-national agreement, it added, insisting that the officers had followed procedure.

 - Migrants in the Mediterranean - anatomy of a sea rescue in 360 video